(financial aid information is subject to change. Go to http://www.asbury.edu/offices/financial-aid for latest information.)

 YOU (THE STUDENT AND FAMILY)

 Expected Family Contribution (EFC) is determined by a need analysis as part of the Free Application for Federal Student Aid.
 You must submit financial and personal information from the previous tax year when completing the FAFSA after January 1 of the year the student intends to enroll.
 The EFC is deducted from Asbury’s cost of attendance to determine student need.
 The Financial Aid Partnership functions most efficiently when families commit to paying their share of university costs as suggested by the expected family contribution.
-For those who are unable to pay, PLUS (Parent Loan for Undergraduate Students) and Alternative Loans are available.
+For those who are unable to pay, Direct PLUS and Alternative Loans are available.

 THE GOVERNMENT (FEDERAL AND STATE)